joshzee/CapBank/README.md

 # CapBank

-Modern UI Bank Landing Page Built from Scratch with React
+Modern UI: Bank Landing Page Built from Scratch with React and Tailwind.